 - Regent Seven Seas

-So now you have an idea of which cruise lines will be right for you.
+So now you know which cruise lines will be right for you.
 Try to narrow your choice down to around three cruise lines that you think will suit you.

 From there, you can start thinking about the itinerary you want and see which cruise line is sailing in the region at the time of year you want to travel.